mpdf/mpdf.github.io/reference/mpdf-variables/h2toc.md

 # Description

-boolean <b>h2toc</b>
+boolean **h2toc**

-When a valid array is set, mPDF will automatically generate entries for a Table of Contents using all heading elements (H1 - H6) written to the document using <code>WriteHTML()</code>.
+When a valid array is set, mPDF will automatically generate entries for a Table of Contents using all heading elements (H1 - H6) written to the document using `WriteHTML()`.

 Any number of levels may be specified, but the first level should be 0 and other levels should be consecutive.